thavaselvama/angular-doc/video-refrence/router.md

 - Snapshot – This is the current snapshot of this route.
-- URL – It is an observable of the URL segments and it matched by this route -Params – Observable of the matrix parameters scoped to this route
+- URL – It is an observable of the URL segments and it matched by this route
+- Params – Observable of the matrix parameters scoped to this route
 - QueryParams – Observable of the query parameters shared by all the routes
 - Fragment – Observable of the URL fragment shared by all the routes
 - Data – Observable of the static and resolved data of this route.